-Paid vacation leave is a short-term leave of absence with pay for the recreation and well-being of the employee.
+Paid vacation leave is a short-term leave of absence with pay for the recreation and wellbeing of the employee.
 The Agency provides paid vacation leave to its employees to facilitate time for employee rest and relaxation and encourages employees to use their paid vacation leave for recreational, restful, and restorative activities, which the Agency believes benefits both the employee and the Agency.

 Temporary and part-time employees do not accrue paid vacation leave.
-Regular full-time employees accrue paid vacation leave while in paid status until they reach the maximum allowed unused balance.
+Regular full-time employees accrue paid vacation leave while in paid status-until they reach the maximum allowed unused balance.
 Regular full-time employees accrue vacation time according to the number of consecutive years the employee has worked for the Agency in accordance with the following:

-LENGTH OF SERVICE FROM BENEFIT DATE ANNUAL VACATION ALLOWANCE ACCRUAL RATE PER STRAIGHT TIME HOURS WORKED MAXIMUM ALLOWED UNUSED BALANCE Date of hire through 4 th year: 80 hours per year .0385 160 hours 5th year (1461st day) through 10th year (3650st day): 120 hours per year .0575 240 hours 11 th year (3651 st day) and thereafter: 160 hours per year .0770 320 hours
+LENGTH OF SERVICE FROM BENEFIT DATE ANNUAL VACATION ALLOWANCE ACCRUAL RATE PER STRAIGHT TIME HOURS WORKED MAXIMUM ALLOWED UNUSED BALANCE Date of hire through 4 th year: 80 hours per year .0385 160 hours 5th year (1461 st day) through 10 th year (3650 st day): 120 hours per year .0575 240 hours 11 th year (3651 st day) and thereafter: 160 hours per year .0770 320 hours

 Regular full-time employees become eligible to use paid vacation leave on the first day following the pay period in which it is earned, provided an employee has first completed ninety (90) days of continuous service.
+Paid vacation leave may not be used until it is earned.